 @decorator, the entire function body runs inside the context.
 The yielded value is not accessible in decorator mode. - Use a class when the context manager needs persistent state, reuse, or complex exit logic.

-@contextmanager is one of the standard library's most useful abstractions.
-It turns a pattern that requires a class with two dunder methods into a single function with a yield.
-For the majority of context management tasks -- temporary state changes, resource acquisition/release, timing, logging wrappers -- the generator approach is shorter, clearer, and sufficient.
+@contextmanager is one of the Python standard library's most useful abstractions.
+It turns a pattern that requires a class with two dunder methods into a single generator function with a yield, usable directly in any with statement.
+For the majority of context management tasks — temporary state changes, resource acquisition/release, timing, logging wrappers — the generator approach is shorter, clearer, and sufficient.